 The stakeholders begin framing the problem context-collaboratively constructing a description of their neighborhood by placing appropriate physical pieces on the interaction surface.
-The participants select from a palette of language objects describing elements of their neighborhood, and the touch-sensitive surface recognizes the location of the objects as they are placed.
-When neighbors place these physical objects on the action space board, the EDC creates a computer representation, which instantiates the object's behavior and default attributes (see Figure 4, left).
+The participants select objects from a palette, and the touch-sensitive tablet recognizes the location of the objects as they are placed.
+When neighbors place physical objects on the board the EDC creates a computer representation, which instantiates the object's behavior and default attributes (see Figure 3).
 The neighbors then create roads to connect the different elements of their neighborhood.
-In this example, a road has behavior that automatically adds curves and intersections as necessary (see Figure 4, right).
+In this example, a road has behavior that automatically adds curves and intersections as necessary (see Figure 4).